 - Pear and Almond Tart from Karen's Kitchen Stories

 - Pear and Walnut Cheese Ball from Palatable Pastime

 - Pear Vanilla Jam from Jen Around the World

 - Poached Pears from Art of Natural Living

 - Spiced Pear Scones from Hezzi-D's Recipe Box

 - 1 pack liquid pectin

-- In a large, heavy-bottomed pot, combine chopped pears and sugar.
-Cook over medium heat until the fruit can easily be smashed with the back of a wooden spoon.
-Use a potato masher or immersion blender to break the fruit down into a mostly-smooth sauce.
+- Use a potato masher or immersion blender to break the fruit down into a rustic chopped/half smooth sauce.

-- The jam will hold well for 3 months or on a pantry shelf for up to a year.
+- The jam will hold well in the fridge for 3 months or on a pantry shelf for up to a year.